-Optimizing podcasts and audio assets for search is a relatively new effort, and now it has even more focus from Google in relation to surfacing podcast landing pages and episodes in search.
+Optimizing your podcasts for search is a relatively new effort, but now it should be even more of your focus as Google is surfacing podcast landing pages and episodes in search.

 I started paying attention to the trend when Google’s podcasting team announced: